 This course will examine professional research in accounting.
 It will cover effective writing skills, the accounting research environment, accounting research tools, and international accounting research.
 Research tools and techniques will be applied to the financial reporting, tax, audit and forensic accounting topics.
-Taught in summer only.
+This course is normally offered in the summer.